This article is also available in: Português Español

 Young Portuguese citizens abroad are being brought back

-Today, the political and economic climate under the socialist government is attractive enough to make citizens abroad consider returning to Portugal.
-When the conservatives were in power, tens of thousands of young citizens – some of whom were very well educated – left the country due to a lack of jobs and prospectives.
+Nowadays, the political and economic climate under the socialist government is attractive enough to make citizens abroad consider returning to Portugal.
+When the conservatives were in power, tens of thousands of young citizens – some of whom were very well educated – left the country due to a lack of jobs and perspectives.

 “My predecessors caused the greatest wave of emigration ever since the 1960s”, Costa stated.

-The economy crashed, almost half of Portuguese youth were unemployed – setting a sad record.
+The economy crashed, almost half of the young Portuguese was unemployed – setting a sad record.
 Portugal was facing the risk of losing an entire generation.

 By now, 2.3 million Portuguese live abroad, but the government led by Costa is set on bringing them back.
-“This is the only way to combat the demographic decline, revitalize our economy and securing the continued existence of our social welfare programs”, the state secretary responsible has said.
-To ensure this, the government organized programs and created networks abroad, and have additionally planned temporary tax breaks for returning citizens.
+“This is the only way to combat the demographic decline, revitalize our economy and securing the continued existence of our social welfare programs”, the state secretary responsible says.
+To ensure this, the government organized programs and created networks abroad.
+Additionally, temporary tax breaks for returning citizens are planned.

 The high rate of unemployment among the general population hovering at 17 percent under conservative rule was reduced by a staggering 10 percent, and it continues to drop.